 - 1. All purses, backpacks, electronic devices (phones, computers, headphones), food, drinks, pencils, pens must be placed in the front/back of the room or on a side table up against the wall. - 2.
 Students may not use their own headphones, watches, calculators, pens, pencils, or scratch paper.
 These will be provided by the proctor. - 3.
 Students must remove jackets/sweaters with pockets, hoodies, and hats. - 4.
 Students must remain in the room while they are testing with the exception of select standardized exams that permit a break.
 Once a student is finished, he/she must remain quietly in the room and may not access personal items. - 5.
 Desk must be free of food, food wrappers, and drinks, including water bottles. - 6.
 Proctor(s) will be walking around the room.

 If the proctor sees evidence of academic dishonesty, he/she will terminate the exam for the affected student.
-The Academic Dishonesty policy is located at:
+See the Academic Honesty / Dishonesty Policy for standards to follow.